 ServiceNow is a SaaS that offers a large set of capabilities, such as configuration- and incident management.

 With the current ServiceNow integration, you can fetch data from ServiceNow and import it as components and references into Ardoq.
-The possibility to perform two-way- and scheduled synchronization is also on its way.
+You also have the possibility to perform two-way- and scheduled synchronization., meaning you can maintain your data in Ardoq and sync it back to ServiceNow.

 Follow these steps to set up the integration: